DocBohn/CowPi_documentation/docs/source/construction.rst

 Mark 3 designs require through-hole soldering skills.
 We placed links to the Gerber files are (or rather, will be) in the instructions;
 you can have a small number of boards produced for just a few dollars.
-The instructions for Mark 3 designs include only a couple of checkpoints to have a second set of eyes check your work -- the opportunities for errors are very few.
+The instructions for Mark 3 designs include only a few of checkpoints to have a second set of eyes check your work -- the opportunities for errors are very few.
-Two of the checkpoints are intended to make sure you don't have to include desoldering to the set of skills you'll need.
+These checkpoints are intended to make sure you don't have to include desoldering to the set of skills you'll need.
-Most Mark 3 designs also have a checkpoint that, as with the Mark 1 designs, is there to ensure there are no electrical problems.

 .. image:: hardware/mk3a.jpg
     :height: 3cm